 It should be remembered that everybody is special, and the statistics above are meant to be seen as a reference only.
 Some people get better more easily than others, and some individuals take a bit longer.
 Often, the 200-300 hour rule refers to anyone who is attempting to improve all four language skills; if you are simply attempting to improve your speech, you will be able to do so in less time.

 You can assess the current speech band so you can determine how much you need to change.
 Looking for an experienced IELTS mentor and asking them to tell you is the perfect way to do this.

 There are also several online coaching sites like IELTS Ninja that can help you develop your score and practise for the IELTS speaking exam.

-Check out the blog section of ILETS Ninja to find more informative articles like this.
+Check out other blogs of IElTS Ninja to find more informative articles like this.

 Also Read: Online IELTS Speaking Tests: Here’s How You can Deal with the New Wave of IELTS Speaking